 A girlfriend advised, "everyone should read this book!" and I completely agree.

-The four pillars of mental immunity: perspective, humility, humor and acceptance particularily made a lasting impression on my life.
+The four pillars of mental immunity: perspective, humility, humor, and acceptance particularly made a lasting impression on my life.

 One Day My Soul Just Opened Up: 40 Days and 40 Nights Toward Spiritual Strength and Personal Growth